 - In a medium saucepan, stir together Alfredo sauce and pesto over medium/low heat, just until warmed through.

-- Place subs on baking sheet and cook in oven at 450, about 5 minutes, just until cheese is melted and roll is toasted.
+- Place subs on baking sheet and cook in preheated oven, about 5 minutes, just until cheese is melted and roll is toasted.
+Serve warm.

 Liz says

-That's actually a really awesome idea.
-I have never tried turkey meatballs, though I have been wanting to.
+That's actually really awesome.
+I had never tried turkey meatballs.

 I have no problem using canned and jarred stuff.
 Sometimes, especially if you have a family, there is NO TIME for "real" food.
 You gotta do what you gotta do.